 CANDEY acted for former Liverpool football player Steve Finnan in a High Court Section 994 unfair prejudice petition involving substantial property assets.
 The case settled on the third day of trial.
-Andrew Dunn was lead partner.
-Jonathan Child has run the case.
+Andrew Dunn was lead partner, assisted by Jonathan Child.

 CANDEY acts for Jagdish (Jack) Kotak in a complex partnership dispute against his brother, Dinesh (Don) Kotak.
 The High Court found that multi-million pound borrowings were obtained without our client’s knowledge by forging his signature on some 20 loan agreements and 7 legal charges, with significant amounts of partnership funds being used for other commercial activities.
 The Judgment is a complete vindication for our client who was exposed to considerable financial risk without his authority or consent.
 Richard Singleton is lead partner.

 CANDEY acts on behalf of a client who entered into a joint venture with his former business partner concerning the development and sale of lucrative development land.
 Our client alleges that the Defendant secretly misappropriated the property for his own profit.
 In an important recent Court of Appeal judgment, CANDEY successfully advised its client regarding the availability and scope of equitable remedies in circumstances where the contractual documents did not comply with statutory requirements regarding the transfer of land.
 We defeated the Defendant’s appeal with regard to the equitable principles of constructive trusts and proprietary estoppel, and successfully cross-appealed in respect of our client’s claim for breach of fiduciary duty.